jyro-io/osss/README.md

 * Build/Install gocv: https://gocv.io/getting-started/linux/

+#### Running the tests

 The only comprehensive way to test this before building the RPi images and deploying to hardware is to have a development machine with two cameras.

-You may have to fiddle with the `camera/test/camera.py` script, specifically the `--camera-device` lines so that the correct device numbers are referenced.

-Use `ls /dev | grep video` to find relevant options for your system.
+Use `ls /dev | grep video` to find relevant device files for your system.

-After the correct device numbers are found, in `camera` directory, running `bash build.sh` should result in two windows that contain the camera feed from the monitor application, and you should see movements outlined in red on those feeds.
+In `camera` directory, running `bash build.sh 0 2` should result in two windows that contain the camera feed from the monitor application.

-To run the tests, change to the `camera` directory and run `bash build.sh`.
+If not, fiddle with the two camera numbers to get the right combo for your system.

+You should see movements outlined in red on your two camera feeds.

 ### Image Build